dscape/spell/README.md

 ## storage

-by default things are stored in memory in process for each dictionary instance you create. however if you feel like storing the dictionary externally, or using a shared dictionary, you can use the `dict_store` functionality.
+by default `dict` is stored in process (memory) for each dictionary instance you create. however if you feel like storing the dictionary externally, or using a shared dictionary, you can use the `dict_store` functionality.

 an example using `localStorage`: